matloff/TidyverseSkeptic/README.md

    mtcars %>% mutate(hwratio=hp/wt) -> mtcars
 ```

-Still not terribly complex, but we're invoking some machinery -- piping,
+Still not terribly complex, but again  we're invoking some machinery --
-a function call, and reassigning to the original data frame.
+piping, a function call, and reassigning to the original data frame.

 Why would we deprive R learners of very simple, direct and effective
 tools like this?
 Just for the sake of Tidy "purity," implicit in the above